justablip/justablip.github.io/README.md

 Uploads a mixcloud m4a file to the Internet Archive

 _Requirements:_
-brew install internetarchive (internet archive's command line interface)
+brew install internetarchive (Internet Archive's command line interface)

 #### rss.sh
 Creates a podcast rss file from a folder of m4a and metadata json files downloaded from mixcloud using youtube-dl.
 Also pushes to a git repository.